 -- Massachusetts is an FCS (previously known as 1-AA) team, and Louisiana (Layfayette) is considered one of the handful of worst teams in the FBS (1-A).

--- Kansas State's coach is Bill Snyder, who is 70 years of age.
-The long-time KSU coach had retired, but then returned to the Wildcat program last season.
-He coached the Wildcats from 1989-2005 and then resumed last season.
+-- Bill Snyder, who is approaching 70, took over the KSU program this season, his second tour of duty in Manhattan.
+Snyder coached the Wildcats from 1989-2005, and then took a break from coaching, until taking on the same program this season.
 Snyder, in his first stint at KSU, did a remarkable job, turning one of the perennial losers in college football into an annual contender in the Big 12.
 Within ten years of Sports Illustrated naming KSU the worst program in the country, Snyder in 1998 posted an undefeated, regular-season 11-0 record, and Snyder was named national coach of the year.
-He was 136–68–1 at Kansas State in those 17 seasons, and is now ranked #8 in career victories among active BCS coaches.
+He was 136–68–1 at Kansas State in those 17 seasons, and if add his victory over UMass, that gets him ranked #8 in career victories among active BCS coaches.

 -- The promotional line you always hear about Snyder is that he's "the architect of the greatest turnaround in college football."